UPocek/NatureInspiredAlgorithms/README.md

 # NatureInspiredAlgorithms

-  From scratch implementation of nature inspired algorithms in programming language python.
-Based on the book from Jason Brownlee called "Clever Algorithms
+  From scratch implementation of nature-inspired algorithms in the programming language python.
+Based on the book by Jason Brownlee called "Clever Algorithms
 Nature-Inspired Programming Recipes"

 ## Progress